Gouravkarnor/YourDOST_Assignment/backend/README.md

 ### **DELETE /todos/:id**

-Deletes a to-do item.
+Deletes a to-do.
-Returns `204 No Content` on success.
+Returns `204 No Content`.

 ---